arachne-framework/architecture/adr-003-config-implementation.md

 #### Benefits for Arachne

-- OWL is all about ontologies.
-This is a good fit for what Arachne is trying to do; the point of the configuration schema is first and foremost to serve as unambiguous communication regarding the types of entities that can exist in an application, and what the possible relationships between them are.
+- OWL is a good fit insofar as Arachne's goal is to define an ontology of applications.
+The point of the configuration schema is first and foremost to serve as unambiguous communication regarding the types of entities that can exist in an application, and what the possible relationships between them are.
 By definition, this is defining an ontology, and is the exact use case which OWL is designed to address.
 - Information model is a good fit for Clojure: tuples and declarative logic.
 - Open and extensible by design.
 - Well researched by very smart people, likely to avoid common